"But despite everything, I still love the sea. I am an islander."

 Island Vulnerability explores the challenges which isolated geographies face when dealing with risk and disasters by examining the processes which create, maintain, and could be used to reduce their vulnerability.

 The "what" questions are:

 See also alternatives to vulnerability.

-"Who?" is answered by the people mentioned throughout the Island Vulnerability website who have contributed and who continue to contribute to this topic.
+"Who?" is answered by the people mentioned throughout the Island Vulnerability website who have contributed and who continue to contribute to this topic, especially through the cited publications.
 For more information on this website, please contact Island Vulnerability.

 View from Chalky Mount, Barbados.